Escape response: Learned helplessness

 If an animal cannot react via a startle or avoidance response, they will develop learned helplessness as a result of receiving or perceiving repeated threatening stimuli and believing the stimuli is unavoidable.
 The animal will submit and not react, even if the stimuli previously triggered instinctual responses or if the animal is provided an escape opportunity.
 In these situations, escape responses are not used because the animal has almost forgotten their innate response systems.

 Helplessness is learned through habituation, because the brain is programmed to believe control is not present.
 In essence, animals operate under the assumption they have the free will to fight, flee or freeze as well as engage in other behaviors.
 When escape responses fail, they develop helplessness.

 A common, theoretical example of learned helplessness is an elephant, trained by humans who condition the elephant to believe it cannot escape punishment.
 As a young elephant, it would be chained down with a pick to keep it from leaving.
 As it grows, the elephant would have the ability to easily overpower the tiny pick.
 Development of learned helplessness keeps the elephant from doing so, believing that it is trapped and the effort is futile.

 In a more natural setting, learned helplessness would most often be displayed by animals that live in group settings.
 If food were scarce and one individual was always overpowered when it came time to get food, it would soon believe that no matter what it did, getting food would be impossible.
-It would have to find food on its own or submit to the idea it will not eat.
+It would have to find food on its own or submit to the idea that it would not eat.

 Startle response

 Startle response is an unconscious response to sudden or threatening stimuli.
 In the wild, common examples would be sharp noises or quick movements.
 Because these stimuli are so harsh they are connected to a negative effect.
 This reflex causes a change in body posture, emotional state, or a mental shift to prepare for a specific motor task.

-A common example would be cats and how, when startled, their arrector pili muscles contract, making the hair stand up and increase their apparent size.
+A common example would be cats and how, when startled, their arrector pili muscles contract, making the hair stand up and increasing their apparent size.
 Another example would be excessive blinking due to the contraction of the orbicularis oculi muscle when an object is rapidly moving toward an animal; this is often seen in humans.

 Halichoerus grypus, or Grey seals, respond to acoustic startle stimuli by fleeing from the noise.
 The acoustic startle reflex is only activated when the noise is over eighty decibels, which promotes stress and anxiety responses that encourage flight.